ComradDoge/DogeEU4/README.md

 - Development Ideas: State Investments start heavily decreasing after 40>20 development.
 - Shuffled Centralization development modifiers.
 Base_cost reduction is now part of the 25 development requirement instead.

 Reforms
 - Blood Tax now scales manpower_recovery_speed.
 - Regional Councils tax modifier reduced +50% > +30%.
 - Removed Church Council as it was a duplicate of other sources.
 - Added T6 Merchants of the Monsoon reform for East Bantu group.
+- Reforms that made mercs not cost professionalism now only reduce it 50%.
 - Reforms that require subject/ally with 25 total development increased to 50.